 Though not as high profile or as wide-reachingly influential as some of H.G.
 Wells’ other science-fiction works – The Time Machine (1895), The War of the Worlds (1898), The Island of Dr Moreau (1896), The Invisible Man (1897) – The First Men in the Moon has nevertheless accrued a number of film adaptations.
 Shortly after the book was published, the basic premise was uncreditedly borrowed by Georges Melies in his seminal early science-fiction film A Trip to the Moon (1902), while there was a silent British production The First Men in the Moon (1919), which is now lost and about which almost nothing is known.
 The only existing official adaptation was The First Men in the Moon (1964), which was made as a vehicle by legendary stop-motion animator Ray Harryhausen, although this subverted the story into a buffoonish comic playing as was wont of period science-fiction during that era.

 This new version was produced by BBC tv and is written by and stars Mark Gatiss.
 Gatiss came to fame as one of the performers/writers in the comedy act The League of Gentlemen, which was later spun out into a cult tv series The League of Gentlemen (1999-2002).
 He also appeared in/co-wrote the film spinoff The League of Gentlemen’s Apocalypse (2005).
 Gatiss is a longtime childhood fan of tv’s Doctor Who (1963-89) and wrote and appeared in a number of the unofficial video specials that were made featuring Doctor Who actors – The Zero Imperative (1994), P.R.O.B.E.: The Devil of Winterborne (1995), P.R.O.B.E.: Ghosts of Winterborne (1996) and Unnatural Selection (1996).
 Gatiss also wrote four novels in the Doctor Who New Adventures series of books, as well two audio plays, followed by a number of episodes of the revived tv series Doctor Who (2005– ).
-Following the success of The League of Gentlemen, Gatiss began to take on other tv writing work, including episodes of the revived Randall and Hopkirk (Deceased) (2000-1), the haunted house tv series Crooked House (2008), co-creating the modernised Sherlock (2010– ) tv series and playing its Mycroft; writing/narrating the documentary series A History of Horror with Mark Gatiss (2010); writing the tv movie An Adventure in Space and Time (2013) about the creation of Doctor Who; wrote/directed the short tv movie ghost stories The Tracate Middoth (2013), The Dead Room (2018) and Martin’s Short (2019); and co-created the BBC mini-series Dracula (2020) in which he plays the role of Renfield.
+Following the success of The League of Gentlemen, Gatiss began to take on other tv writing work, including episodes of the revived Randall and Hopkirk (Deceased) (2000-1), the haunted house tv series Crooked House (2008), co-creating the modernised Sherlock (2010– ) tv series and playing its Mycroft; writing/narrating the documentary series A History of Horror with Mark Gatiss (2010); writing the tv movie An Adventure in Space and Time (2013) about the creation of Doctor Who; wrote/directed the short tv movie ghost stories The Tracate Middoth (2013), The Dead Room (2018) and Martin’s Short (2019); co-created the BBC mini-series Dracula (2020) in which he plays the role of Renfield; and directed/wrote a remake of The Amazing Mr Blunden (2021).

 The First Men in the Moon is a beautifully constructed period tribute to the H.G.
 Wells novel.
 Mark Gatiss treats the H.G.
 Wells novel with an amazing degree of faithfulness – following the story on almost every single plot point, only slightly curtailing the elaborateness of the vision of Selenite society (no doubt due to budgetary reasons).
 As the 1964 film version did, Gatiss sees that the story is outmoded in the post-Moon Landing era and so backdates it to the eve of the Apollo Moon Landing and frames the film around telling the story of the first Moon Landing in order to make it work.
 The film acknowledges the original’s lack of scientific vision and comes up with an ingenious explanation about spilled Cavorite having destroyed the Moon’s air.
 There is even a fevre dream restaging of Melies’s A Trip to the Moon at one point, while the end credits dedicate the film to Lionel Jeffries, the Professor Cavor of the 1964 film, who died in early 2010 six months before the film aired.